sjmeijer/solid-state/_posts/2015-09-02-Crystal-lattices.markdown

 ### Diamond structure
 The [diamond lattice](https://en.wikipedia.org/wiki/Diamond_cubic) consists of the interpenetrating FCC Bravais lattices displaced along the body diagonal of the cubic cell by one quarter the length of the diagonal.
 There is a nice demo of this available [here](http://demonstrations.wolfram.com/TheStructureOfDiamond/).

 A few different elements can crystallize in a diamond structure: carbon, silicon, germanium, $$\alpha$$-tin, and probably others.
-The difference in these materials is in the cube side length, the [lattice parameter]
+The difference in these materials is in the cube side length, the lattice parameter.

 <!--
 ({{site.base_url}}/{{site.url}}/{% post_url 2015-08-28-Why-is-it-solid %})